 See, in comic books, Thanos isn't just some random purple alien guy.
 He's a Titan - and what's more, he's actually a Deviant, one of the Eternals' opposite number and ancient enemies.

 What's more, the other residents of Titan were also Eternals and Deviants - including Starfox (Thanos' non-Deviant brother), and their father Mentor/A'Lars - one of the oldest Eternals in the universe.

 So yeah, you could say Thanos and the Eternals are pretty inextricably tied, in comics at least.
 In movies, Thanos' past is a little bit more nebulous (pardon the semi-pun).
 We really only know that Titan died due to overtaxation of its natural resources, and that that drove Thanos mad.

-Plenty of room to dig deeper, and, if Marvel Studios really wanted to, plant the seeds for the Mad Titan's return (and maybe even the return of the Infinity Gems).
+Plenty of room to dig deeper, and, if Marvel Studios really wanted to, plant the seeds for the Mad Titan's return (and maybe even the return of the Infinity Stones).

 APOCALYPSE8 of 12

-The connection between the Eternals and Apocalypse isn't small - he's one of their greatest ancient enemies.
+The connection between the Eternals and Apocalypse is no small footnote - he's one of their greatest ancient enemies.

 If you think about it, it makes a lot of sense - the Eternals and Apocalypse go back eons in Earth's history and share the common goal of shaping the world through their power, though the Eternals are traditionally a lot more heroic than Apocalypse.

 Apocalypse's last run-in with the Eternals was in Marvel's New Eternals tile almost 20 years ago, in which Apocalypse, hoping to seed human destruction, attempted to start a war between humans and Deviants before being stopped.